State of Alert: rural and remote areas in south and west of the ACT

-The ACT Chief Health Officer may advise to close a recreational water body, or part thereof, for primary or secondary contact use, if it is determined that there is a potential risk to public health.
+The ACT Chief Health Officer may authorise to close a recreational water body, or part of it, if there is a potential risk to public health.

-Blue-green algae usually grow on the surface of water.
+Blue-green algae, or cyanobacteria, usually grow on the surface of water.
 Low numbers of blue-green algae are a normal part of the ecosystem in most waterways, including lakes, rivers, creeks and wetlands.

 'Bloom' is the term used to describe an accumulation of algal cells to a point where they discolour the water, form scums, produce unpleasant tastes and odours and reduce the water quality.
 Drought and increased temperature in summer may result in an increase in visible ‘blooms’ and surface scums on waterways.